syncfusion-content/wpf-docs/wpf/SfDataGrid/Features.md

 _DataGrid with GridCheckBoxColumn_

-> _Note: Due to its behavior (Directly loading CheckBox), it does not fire events of CurrentCellValidating and CurrentCellValidated.
+N> Due to its behavior (Directly loading CheckBox), it does not fire events of CurrentCellValidating and CurrentCellValidated.
 You can use CurrentCellValueChanged Event._

 #### GridImageColumn